Sebaceous Cysts

 What is a sebaceous cyst?

-Where do sebaceous cysts typically occur?
+Where do sebaceous cysts usually occur?

-What causes sebaceous cysts?
+What causes sebaceous cysts to form?

 Are sebaceous cysts painful?